rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

   with no features takes about ~3s on modern CPU.
 - Integration with `serde` ecosystem?
 Special `Format` implementations can load assets whose representation implement `serde::de::DeserializeOwned`.
-  Crate includes `Format`s for loading assets from JSON, YAML and RON docuemts.
+  Crate includes `Format`s for loading assets from JSON, YAML and RON documents.

 Crate's repo has few examples with nearly each line of the code explained.